 Horror fans everywhere are counting the days until the release of Entertainment Factory’s Death House, but a recent interview with the highly anticipated film’s writer and director Harrison Smith touched on a teaser that got this writer’s wheels spinning.

 Before we go any further, it should be stressed that none of what follows was stated in any way by Mr. Smith.
-Rather it is pure conjecture based on what the filmmaker hinted at in the interview coupled with an open letter that Smith wrote to New Line Cinema in the latter part of 2015 where he outlined the fact that he had attended a meeting where he would have been asked to write a first script if the film every came to be but the rights were so “parceled” and “convoluted” between New Line and Paramount, it was dead in the water.
+Rather it is pure conjecture based on what the filmmaker hinted at in the interview coupled with an open letter that Smith wrote to New Line Cinema in the latter part of 2015.
+Said letter outlined the fact that Smith had attended a meeting where he would have been asked to write a first script if the Friday the 13th film every came to be but the rights were so “parceled” and “convoluted” between New Line and Paramount, it was dead in the water.

 Smith also pointed out the ways that reuniting Jason Voorhees and Tommy Jarvis would be a “moneymaker” because it would be tantamount to a “spinoff without the stigma of a remake” and not “about hunting Jason,” but rather “exploring Tommy and his world.”